vergiehadiana/appsody-demo-microprofile-modresorts/README.md

 # README for deploying AppMod Resorts

-Tutorial to deploy AppMod Resort running on Liberty to OpenShift
+Tutorial to deploy AppMod Resort running on Liberty to OpenShift.